 In addition to the direct stress on the Healthcare and Public Health sector, there are also on-going concerns for general critical infrastructure security due to health impacts on essential critical infrastructure workers (see CISA Director August 13, 2021 updated ECIW memo).
 In addition to deaths caused directly by COVID, the number of deaths from other causes exceeded expectations in 2020.
 Of greatest concern for critical infrastructure security, the impacts of these "excess deaths" (which CDC defines as the difference between expected and observed number of deaths in specific time periods) have not been distributed randomly or equally.
 Unlike COVID deaths, overall excess deaths in 2020 were most pronounced in people aged 25-44 years old (see page 9).
-Specifically, working-age adults, who constitute most of the essential critical infrastructure workers, experienced significant excess deaths from the indirect effects of the COVID-19 pandemic.
-Understanding this analysis is important because it can help identify potential cascading impacts across critical infrastructure sectors through impacts to available workforces.
+Specifically, working-age adults, who constitute most of the essential critical infrastructure sectors through impacts to available workforces.
 In the Appendix, we outline the additional effects of cyber disruption; ensuring the preparedness and resilience against ransomware attacks of critical infrastructure workforces can help avoid preventable harm.